West African Vodún: Shrines

 Particular objects are selected for use in building a shrine based on intrinsic qualities they are believed to possess.

 The constituent parts of the shrine are dependent on the identity of the spirit being enshrined there.
-Fá for instance is enshrined in 16 palm nuts, while Xɛbyosò's shrines require sò kpɛn ("thunderstones') believed to have been created where lightning struck the earth.
+Fá for instance is enshrined in 16 palm nuts, while Xɛbiosò's shrines require sò kpɛn ("thunderstones') believed to have been created where lightning struck the earth.
 Tron's worship requires the presence of seven kola nuts.
 Gbǎdù, as the "mother of creation," often requires that her shrines incorporate a vagina, either of a deceased family matriarch or of an animal, along with camwood, charcoal, kaolin, and mud.

 Shrines to the Tchamba spirits will typically include cowry shells, as these were used as the currency to buy the Tchamba when they were enslaved people.
 Tchamba shrines will commonly also have a cement grinding stone, representing the slaves' task of grinding corn.

 Lɛgbà, meanwhile, is represented by mounds of soil, typically covering leaves and other objects buried within it.
 There may also be some experimentation in the ingredients used in constructing the shrine, as practitioners hope to make the manifested spirit as efficacious as possible.